User Experience Design international track

 - Evaluation Metrics

 - Final Examination

 Meet the DSA founder | Graham Newman

 MRes RCA, PGCHE, FRSA

-Graham has extensive expertise in design education and practice in Asia Pacific for over 20 years having taught at leading universities in Bangkok, Singapore and Jakarta.
-Graham’s design education philosophy is forged by his Masters of Research experience at the Royal College of Art, and his own design practice during which he has won several international design awards including development of the world’s first interactive music CD-Rom.
+Graham Newman is the Founder of Design School Asia.
+He has extensive expertise in innovation design practice and education across Asia Pacific for over 20 years.
+He has taught at leading universities in Bangkok, Singapore and Jakarta–and has worked across SME and enterprise industries in the design, research and manufacturing sectors.
+Graham’s innovation practice is forged by his Masters of Research experience at the Royal College of Art, and his commercial experience during in which he has won several international design awards.
+Read More →